Red ATB: Government millionaire advertising

-Second era of Iturri (2020–present)
+Second era of Iturri (2020–2025)

 Hours after Luis Arce Catacora was sworn in, ATB (and later other media) reported that Hurtado's lawyer and the media outlet denounced an alleged act of extortion by Marco Antonio Cossío, La Paz departmental prosecutor.
 Cossío demands, according to the information, the actions and control of this outlet in exchange for Hurtado's release.

 After Iturri's return, most of his own programs were canceled due to various factors, including lack of audience and excessive government advertising.
 ATB and La Razón take up the editorial line in favor of the Luis Arce government and its policies, and Hurtado again assumes the presidency of the channel.

 This allows the channel to benefit from an agreement for the diffusion of EducaBolivia (official educational TV slot of the Ministry of Education).

 In the midst of the sub-national elections 2021, WarnerMedia and Sony Pictures sign with Unitel.
 ATB struck a deal to air reruns and reclaim the rights from Warner Bros. weeks later to share rights with Unitel.
 Consequently, it won the rights to Paramount Pictures, Nickelodeon and ViacomCBS (now Paramount Global and Paramount Skydance) from RTP (despite handing over to RTP in 2017–2019 and the rights from Nickelodeon to Red Uno in 2020).
 Sony renewed its contract in June 2021, exclusively with Unitel after the launch of Disney+.

 On 3 November 2021, after the Pandora Papers leaks, it is reported that Iturri was the beneficiary of an offshore under the company Fufurufu Inc. in the British Virgin Islands, with the help of his father (Jaime Iturri Salinas) and his mother.

 In 2023, a report was published on the deactivation of Facebook accounts linked to Luis Arce's government, by Meta Platforms (parent company of Facebook), Carlos Romero Bonifaz (former minister in the Evo Morales government), denounced a link between the subsidiary of the state company, Entel (Entel Dinámica) and ATB (Asociados del Canal Valle S.A.) to "embezzle funds" in order to finance such accounts by from the government, for an amount of Bs.
 30 million.